-1.)
-TOPS Members will have a clearly stated Tool Control Policy or a Procedure.
+To help reduce the likelihood of Foreign Object Damage (FOD) related events, TOPS Members will have a clearly stated Tool Control Policy or a Procedure.

-- 2.)
-This Policy or Procedure shall be contained in an accepted Maintenance Procedures Manual or in a letter signed by the DOM and President/CEO of the company. - 3.)
-This Policy or Procedure shall contain a process for the inspection and/or accountability of all tools and maintenance materials used during maintenance on an aircraft prior to releasing that aircraft from maintenance. - 4.)
-This Policy or Procedure shall include training for the use of: Best Practices, Tool Calibration-Records, Tracking and Tool Accountability, and Checklists or Forms.
-A record of such training shall be maintained.
+- This Policy or Procedure must be contained in an accepted Maintenance Procedures Manual or in a letter signed by the DOM and President/CEO of the company. - 2) This Policy or Procedure must contain a process for the inspection and/or accountability of all tools and maintenance materials used during maintenance on an aircraft prior to releasing that aircraft from maintenance. - 3) This Policy or Procedure must include training for the use of: Best Practices, Tool Calibration-Records, Tracking and Tool Accountability, and Checklists or Forms.
+A record of such training must be maintained.